beautiful two color mulch pathway

 (I’ve included affiliate links for your convenience.
 I earn a small percentage from a purchase using these links.
 There is no additional cost to you.
 You can read more about affiliate links here.)

 Gather all your materials near the path site.
 Layout your stones and walk on them to make sure they are spaced for a comfortable gait.
 (Do you see that stick in the above picture?
-That is my path width guide.)
+That is my three foot path width guide.)

 stepping stone spacing